 4. Organize your FAQ in what makes most sense

 That’s just two examples.
-Point is, consider not only the categories but how to present them layout and user interface-wise.
+The point is to consider not only the categories but how to present their layout and user interface-wise.

 5. Consider calling your FAQ something else

 Depending on your website’s audience, consider renaming your FAQ to something else.
 The term FAQ is sometimes associated with bewildering messes of questions and answers that are hard to figure out and find a solution in.

 This is obviously your call since you’d know your audience best.
 Some considerations are “Help,” “Support,” and “Solutions.”

 6. Reassure users their questions aren’t stupid

 No one enjoys feeling like an idiot.
 That’s why some people don’t speak up with their questions – for fear the room will laugh at the “stupid question.”
 Reassure your users that their questions aren’t stupid and are perfectly normal.